 Activism is in our blood.
 Our founders had a keen vision of what life could be for people with a spinal cord injury, and they worked fiercely for change.
 Today, there is much improved health care and far greater opportunities for independent living than in 1945 but change is still critical.
 A fully inclusive Ontario means accessibility across the board - eliminating physical barriers and expanding access to important areas such as....health care, mobility devices and medical supplies.
 We're on it.
 With your help!

 All Together Now

 We are grateful to the people and organizations who share our vision for a more equitable province and dedicate so much time, talent and energy toward making change.
-We can’t do it without you!
+We take your lead on what needs to change!
 Here are a few of the ways SCIO’s Advocacy Department and our community move the needle on accessibility, inclusion and disability rights in this province:

 Amplifying your voice with government

 To harness the knowledge and perspective of our community, we facilitate communication between people with SCI and their Members of Provincial Parliament (MPPs) across Ontario.
 We describe them as Peer Activists and presently have 83 in the 127 ridings across Ontario.
-And during the federal election, we are doing the same for MP candidates in Ontario – check out how you can start the conversation to ensure accessibility is on the agenda for the election.
+And during the federal election, we did the same for MP candidates in Ontario – check out how people started the conversation to ensure accessibility is on the agenda for the election.
 If you’re interested in other Peer Activist work, email us at email@example.com

 Building coalitions for good

-With 100+ organizations and corporate partners by our side, we become a stronger force.
+With 100+ organizations and corporate partners by our side, we improve access through policy change and research.
 We have representation across the entire continuum of care, including; researchers, hospitals, clinicians, service providers, community organizations and corporate affiliates.
 Our established coalitions have the skills and expertise to facilitate qualitative and quantitative research, informatics, business cases, economic analysis and corporate resources.
 Check out the extraordinary work of the Ontario SCI Alliance

 Spreading the word